Mankeyss/Queue/README.md

 * Now Visual Studio Code Should Open The Folder As The Workspace.
 Then Install The [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) Extension To Visual Studio Code, Now Assuming You Have The Latest Version Of [Node.Js](https://nodejs.org/en/download)
 Installed On Your System, Use The "Ctrl+`" Shortcut to open the terminal on Windows, In The Terminal Install The Following Packages Using These Commands: ```"npm i express", "npm i fs", "npm i cors" and "npm i axios"```.
 * Now Locate The /Q-API/Api.JS File And Click On the 'run' botton.
 You Should See A Terminal Opening And The Command Prompt Saying "Started Listening To Port 48922, http://127.0.0.1:48922" If All Goes Smoothly.
-* Now Go To The Bottom Right Corner Of Your Screen Where You Will Find A Button Saying 'Go Live', Click On It And You Should See A Tab Popping Up In Your Browser, Then Just Go To "/Q-Social-Media/Home/Home.html" And You're Good To Go!
+* Now Go To The Bottom Right Corner Of Your Screen Where You Will Find A Button Saying 'Go Live', Click On It And You Should See A Tab Popping Up In Your Browser, Then Just Go To "/Q-Social-Media/Home/Home.html" And You're Good To Go!\n
 ###That's It!
 You've Completed The Setup So Now You Can Explore However You Would Like!